-Normally AOM is a self-limiting condition, commonly affecting children, though adults may also suffer.
+Normally AOM is a self-limiting condition, commonly occurring in children, though adults can also be affected.
 In general symptoms settle after 3 days, but can remain for a week.
 Bacteria or viruses are normally implicated - differentiating the two is challenging.

 The majority of cases do not require antibiotic therapy and will settle with time.
 Though rare, serious complications such as mastoiditis, meningitis, intracranial abscess, sinus thrombosis or facial nerve paralysis may occur.

-NICE define the persistent and recurrent AOM as follows:
+AOM may become persistent or recurrent.
+NICE defines persistent and recurrent AOM as follows:

 AOM occurs primarily in children but may also affect adults.

 Children aged 0 to 4 years are most affected, with a peak in the incidence at around 9-15 months.
 It is more commonly seen in winter and is often associated with an upper respiratory tract infection.

 AOM is commonly caused by viruses, bacteria or both.

 Streptococcus pneumoniae is thought to be the most common bacterial cause followed by Haemophilus influenzae.

 Commonly identified viruses include: